 I visited the world's largest collection of bags at The Museum of Bags and Purses in Amsterdam.
-Impressive and well worth a visit if you're interested in the history of bags and checking out the vast range of designs and materials used throughout the decades.
+Impressive and well worth a visit if you're interested in the history of bags and checking out the vast range of designs and materials used throughout the centuries.

 Letter cases were popular in the 1700-1800 for keeping love letters and bills.
-Usually made from leather, silk or straw, and embroidered with metal thread or silk.
+Usually made from leather, silk or straw and embroidered with metal thread or silk.
 Letter cases were often given as gifts for weddings and engagements.
 Although not really a bag, the concept of having a decorative object to carry something of importance was required.

 Decorative bag handles.
 Bags were becoming fashionable and these themed carvings show that they were becoming more of a statement piece.
 They were no longer just for practical reasons.